-- ♦ What is the minimum GPA required for program admission? - ♦ How is the prerequisite GPA determined for program admission and what if some of those courses have been retaken? - ♦ How do I improve my GPA?
+- ♦ What is the minimum GPA required for program admission? - ♦ How is the general education GPA determined for program admission and what if some of those courses have been retaken, earning higher grades? - ♦ How do I improve my GPA?

 ACT Return to Main Menu